 Income £1,100 Expenses £900

 Boris can choose how to use the trading allowance.
 His options are:

 Claim the allowance against the web design income.
 This would mean he has a taxable profit of £1,400 from this source.
-But his profit from the online auction sales is £1,100, as he cannot deduct the expenses of £900.
+But his profit from the online auction sales is £1,100, as he cannot deduct the expenses of £900 if he claims the trading allowance.
 So his total taxable profits are £2,500.

 Claim the allowance against the online auction sales.
 This would mean his taxable profit from this source would be £100.
-His profit from the web design business is £2,400, as he cannot deduct expenses of £700.
+His profit from the web design business is £2,400, as he cannot deduct expenses of £700 if he claims the trading allowance.
 So his total taxable profits are £2,500.

 Not claim the trading allowance at all.
 This would mean he has taxable profit of £1,700 from the web design business and £200 from online auction sales.
-SO his total taxable profit is £1,900.
+So his total taxable profits are £1,900.

 It is best for Boris not to claim the trading allowance at all as this gives him the lower taxable profits overall.

 For a further illustration of this see the Jay example on our trading allowance factsheet.

 If the trading allowance is not relevant to you then you will need to prepare a set of accounts for your business and then make tax adjustments for business expenses that are not allowable and for capital allowances.

 Where can I find more information on the trading allowance?